 Business expense receipts that substantiate the expenses to be deducted from the gross income, if applicable.

 Boards may assist in providing access to entrepreneurship training and businesscounseling.
 Entrepreneurship training and business counseling can help customers determine if an enterprise is a viable venture that will result in self-sufficiency.
-Boards must be aware that they can count actual hours worked in addition to any paid leave when calculating performance.
+Boards may count actual hours worked in addition to any paid leave when calculating performance.

 B-503.b: Unsubsidized Employment—Independent Contractor